csenio/llc/packages/dialog/README.md

   - [ ] backdrop can have fade in and fade out animation
   - [ ] content can have fade in and fade out animation
   - [ ] content can have a crossfade animation
+  - [ ] should not be able to interact with dialog while in closing animation
 - [ ] wai aria roles
   - [ ] dialog container has `dialog` role
   - [ ] dialog container has `aria-modal` set to true